epogrebnyak/nanobank/01_start.md

 You can also use and [in-browser REPL from pydyode][pyodide_console].
 It is the same environment that you get when running `python -i` command locally.
-`pydyode` is an exciting project as the code runs entirely in browser -- there is no server behind it (Colab and repl.it provision a virtual machine for you).
+`pydyode` is an exciting project because the code runs entirely in browser -- there is no server behind it while Colab and repl.it provision a virtual machine for you.

 [pyodide_console]: https://pyodide.org/en/stable/console.html